MEDICAL SECOND OPINION

 Where Is Hemodialysis Performed?

 Hemodialysis treatment is conducted at dialysis centers.
 Treatment schedules are programmed according to the condition of the patient's kidneys, usually ranging from three to five times a week.
-Each dialysis session lasts approximately four hours, and treatment programs are adjusted according to the patient's age, profession, daily routine, biological and physiological characteristics.
+Each dialysis session lasts approximately four hours, and treatment programs are adjusted according to the patient's age, profession, daily routine, and biological and physiological characteristics.

 For patients who do not have the opportunity or time to go to dialysis centers, home hemodialysis services are available.
 These services include standard, daily, and nightly treatments, and treatment programs are implemented according to the doctor's recommendations.